wultra/docucheck/docs/Writing-Wultras-Documentation.md

 ### Email

-Our preprocessor cannot automaticaly detect emails in the text, just like GitHub does and therefore you have make full link with email (e.g. link with `mailto:` protocol).
+Our preprocessor cannot automaticaly detect emails in the text, just like GitHub does and therefore you have to make a full link with email (e.g. link with `mailto:` scheme).
 For example:

 ```md
 ## Contact